 Our service technicians arrive at your door uniformed, insured and driving well-marked vehicles stocked with the right parts to get your equipment working again fast.
+We provide inground pool repairs, being one of the biggest swimming pool repair companies in Houston.
 We work on all equipment of all ages, within and outside warranty.

 Pool pump repair

 No matter what company manufactured your pool pump, motor or sanitizer, we can fix it.
-Whether you have a Hayward, Pentair, Jandy or any other brand name, the expert technicians at Church Pest & Pool can get your pool pump running again.
+Whether you have a Hayward, Pentair, Jandy or any other brand name, the expert technicians at Church Pool Services can get your pool pump running again.

 Your pool pump has two parts: the motor, which is what you may hear when it turns on, and the pump.
 If the pumps stop working because of a leak or just wear and tear, it’s critical to have it repaired immediately to keep your pool from emptying and the water becoming dirty and dangerous.
-When you call Church Pest & Pool, we can typically have your pool pump repaired within a reasonable time.
+When you call Church Pool Services, we can typically have your pool pump repaired within a reasonable time.

 Pool filter repair

-Church Pest & Pool can repair, clean and replace all makes and models of pool filters, whether you have a cartridge, sand or diatomaceous earth (DE) filter.
+Church Pool Services can repair, clean and replace all makes and models of pool filters, whether you have a cartridge, sand or diatomaceous earth (DE) filter.
 Most manufacturers recommend cleaning your filters twice a year to keep them working at their best.

 Cartridge filters are pretty simple to operate and were originally created for smaller pools and spas.
 But with new innovations, they’ve been installed in much larger swimming pools and can last up to five years.
 Typically, cartridge filters are cleaned with a high-pressure hose to remove trapped particles.
 These types of filters use less water because they don’t need to be backwashed like sand and DE filters.